PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 In this blog post, I will guide you through the process of setting up Neovim as a Nix Flake, allowing you to keep your editor configuration in sync across multiple machines.
 We'll start by initializing the flake.
-We'll add vim script configuration, organizing vim scripts in separate files and transforming them into config files in the nix store.
+We'll add Vim script configuration, organizing Vim scripts in separate files and transforming them into config files in the nix store.
 I will guide you through adding plugins, lua scripts, and runtime dependencies to Neovim using Nix.
 By the end of this blog post, you will be able to configure your own development environment in a more